LBC-LNBio/pyKVFinder/README.rst

 Van der Waals Radii File Template
 #################################

-The van der Waals radii file define the radius values for each residue and when not defined, it uses a generic value based on the atom type.
+The van der Waals radii file define the radius values for each atom by residue and when not defined, it uses a generic value based on the atom type.
 However, the user can define its own file with a mandatory format and pass it to pyKVFinder.
 The format is shown below:

 .. code-block::